-If you have a traditional IRA, you must begin taking required minimum distributions (RMDs) when you reach age 70 1/2 even if you neither need nor want the money at that point in time.
-When you take these distributions, they're taxable at ordinary income rates—whatever tax bracket you're in that particular year.
+You must begin taking required minimum distributions (RMDs) when you reach age 70 1/2 if you have a traditional IRA, even if you don't want or need the money at that point in time.
+These distributions are taxable at ordinary income rates—whatever tax bracket you're in that particular year.

-If you fail to take them, it's worse.
-In most cases, the tax rate skyrockets to 50 percent of the amount you were supposed to take but didn't even though you didn't have the use of that money.
+It gets worse if you fail to take RMDs.
+In most cases, you'll have to pay a 50% excise tax on the amount you were supposed to take but didn't, even though you never enjoyed the use of that money.

-A qualified charitable distribution (QCD) is a distribution from an IRA directly to an eligible charity, bypassing the owner of the account so he's not taxed on it.
 QCDs count toward your required minimum distribution for the year.
-If you have to take RMDs but don't really want or need the money, QCDs are a good way to distribute the minimum required amount out of the IRA and avoid that 50% excise tax penalty.
+If you have to take RMDs but you don't really want or need the money, QCDs can be a good way to distribute the minimum required amount out of the IRA and avoid that 50% excise tax penalty.
 You'll also avoid paying income tax on the distributions.

 Effect on Adjusted Gross Income

-Because income from a charitable distribution "bypasses" the 1040, QCDs can be used to help keep your adjusted gross income and taxable income within a desired range.
-This can help prevent income from reaching the thresholds for the net investment income tax or the phaseout range for itemized deductions.
+Because income from a charitable distribution "bypasses" the taxpayer's 1040, QCDs can be used to help keep your adjusted gross income (AGI) and taxable income within a desired range.
+This can help prevent your income from reaching the thresholds for the net investment income tax.

 Effect on Standard Deductions